artinboghosian/active_mapper/README.md

     mapper.last { |post| (post.status == 'published') & (post.created_at > 5.days.ago) }
     mapper.all { |post| (post.content.contains('monkey')) & (post.status == 'published) }

 Simply create a plain old ruby model (e.g. Post) that includes ActiveModel::Model.
 Add attr_accessor (must have :id).
-Then register an adapter using ActiveMapper.generate(Post).
 Make sure to set the adapter you want to use (default is ActiveMapper::Adapter::Memory).
 Set the adapter by calling ActiveMapper.adapter = ActiveMapper::Adapter::ActiveRecord.new.
 Then access the mapper using ActiveMapper[Post].
 Please contribute to the project by forking it if you feel this project has any value or you are just interested in it.

 ## Contributing